 To read this information in Spanish, click here.

 Getting an ALS diagnosis, finding resources and information, and connecting with the right organizations can be overwhelming and difficult.
-For Spanish-speakers impacted by ALS, the addition of a language barrier can complicate the process, and can become a seemingly insurmountable hurdle to accessing care.
-To discuss this situation and possible solutions, I AM ALS’ Many Shades of ALS hosted two events to bring the Hispanic ALS community together to explore how language impacts one’s access to healthcare, information, advocacy, and resources within the ALS landscape.
+For Spanish-speakers impacted by ALS, the addition of a language barrier can complicate the process and can become a seemingly insurmountable hurdle to accessing care.
+To discuss this situation and possible solutions, I AM ALS’ Many Shades of ALS team hosted two events in 2022 to bring the Hispanic ALS community together to explore how language impacts one’s access to healthcare, information, advocacy, and resources within the ALS landscape.
 The team also worked to compile Spanish language resources such as support groups, guides, and advocacy opportunities which are included below.

 Organizations & Resources

 - ALS Association Golden West Chapter – While the ALS Association’s Golden West Chapter serves California and Hawaii, their online resources and Spanish-language support groups are open and accessible to anyone across the country.